 Sonoma Tree Vole

-They eat the bark of young coniferous trees and needles, and will strip the fir needles to eat only the outside.
-They subsist largely on fir needles and eat up to 2,400 needles a day.
+They eat the bark of young coniferous trees and needles and strip the fir needles to eat only the outside.
+They exist primarily on fir needles and eat up to 2,400 hands a day.

 They use the debris from the needles to construct their nest.
-Their nests have a main chamber and a small chamber which they use for excretion.
+Their nests have a central and small chamber, which they use for excretion.

 Washington Ground Squirrel